google/zetasql/docs/json_functions.md

  | NULL   |
  *--------*/

--- If a JSONPath matches an object that is not an array, then the output is NULL.
+-- If a JSONPath matches an object that isn't an array, then the output is NULL.
 SELECT JSON_EXTRACT_STRING_ARRAY('{"a": "foo"}', '$') AS result;

 /*--------*